-My favorite little cardboard house - the Stone Stenciled Clock House.
+Here is one of my favorite little cardboard house - the Stone Stenciled Clock House.
 Well, maybe the top 3 (Abandoned Italianate house and the Stone house with 3 gables, although the Bat Wing houses are right up there as well).
 I started to make it for the PaperArtsy challenge "Aqua" but I didn't make the deadline.
 I wanted to do a very different roof - different color at least.
 You have to balance the roofs and the body of the house.
 If the house siding is very detailed you need a more muted roof.
 If the roof is very detailed, then the body of the house needs to be subdued.
 That's what I think anyway.

-I made the siding by painting the house with a thick layer of black gesso that was heavily sanded – just using the sand you buy in a jar at the craft store.
+I made the siding by painting the house with a thick layer of heavily sanded black gesso - just using the sand you buy in a jar at the craft store.
 It gives a lovely, irregular bumpy texture.
 It's perfect for stone or a rough plaster.

-I didn't use texture paste for the stones because I have such trouble with the seams between each strip of the stencil.
-This stencil is much smaller than the front and back of the house.
-I was able to work around it with the Distress Oxide inks, but it's much more difficult with texture paste.
+I didn't use texture paste for these stones because sometimes it is hard to separate the space between the seams of the stencil.
+This stencil is smaller than the front and back of the house.
+I was able to work around it with the Distress Oxide inks, but it's somewhat more difficult with texture paste.
 I continued to experiment and you can see how it worked on the Irish Stone Cottage.

 The gate in the front is the Tim Holtz Gothic Gate.
 I cut it out of heavy cardstock and glued multiple layers together.
 I also cut off the posts on each side because they are too tall and I cut the gate in the middle to look like it could open - didn't really need to do that.
 It would be more sturdy without doing that.
 I put my standard 2 pumpkins out front.
 The hilly base is angled such that this was the only place for the pumpkins.